 A maximum of two remote starts, or a remote start with an extension, are allowed between ignition cycles.

-The vehicle must be started normally before the remote start procedure can be used again.
+The vehicle must be started and then turned off before the remote start procedure can be used again.

 Canceling a Remote Start